reversetrip/inforce-task/README.md

 ### `npm install -g json-server`

-Install json-serber globally.
+Installs the json-server package globally.

 ### `json-server --watch db.json --port 3001`

-Run the command from 'json-server' directory of the project in order to set up a fake server.
+Run the command from the 'json-server' directory of the project in order to set up a fake server.

 ### `npm start`